 Applicants and Planning Agents

-Officers will continue to work on your applications.
-However, in light of the revised working arrangements in place during the system crossover it is likely that decisions due over this period will be delayed, for which we apologise.
+Officers are continuing to work on your applications.
+However, in light of recent revised working arrangements in place during the system crossover decisions due over this period will be delayed, for which we apologise.

 Consultees and Councillors

-Access to existing planning application records will be available on the Public Access website but there will be no ability for you to comment via the website.
+Access to existing planning application records is available on the Public Access website but there is no ability for you to comment via the website.

 Any consultation responses or comments should be sent to planning.development@havant.gov.uk and copied to the responsible Planning Officer.

 Please clearly specify the application reference and address, provide your name and contact details.
-Your comments will be passed to the case officer in the first instance, and will additionally be held in a queue and uploaded to the public record on our website once the new system is online - this is expected to be no later than 27 August 2025.
+Your comments will be passed to the case officer in the first instance, and will additionally be held in a queue and uploaded to the public record on our website - this is expected to be in the week commencing 25 August 2025.

-Finally, please note, there is likely to be a high demand on our officers to update the new system once it is live, causing delays of up to 10 working days.
-All comments will be added in the order they are received, and as quickly as possible following 13 August.
+Finally, please note, there is currently a high demand on our officers to update the new system now it is live, causing delays of up to 10 working days.
+All comments will be added in the order they are received.